QuarkNerd/blog/cprice/_posts/2015-08-06-an-adventure-in-svg-filter-land.md

     .yValue(function(d) { return d.exponentialMovingAverage; });
 {% endhighlight %}

 Now that we have multiple series to add to the chart, rather than manually creating containers for each of them we can use a `multi` series.
-The `multi` series will also take care of propagating through the scales and allow us to `decorate` the created containers with appropriate class names we can use for styling -
+The `multi` series will also take care of propagating through the scales and allow us to `decorate` ([more details](http://d3fc.io/components/introduction/2-decorate-pattern.html)) the created containers with appropriate class names we can use for styling -

 {% highlight js %}
 var multi = fc.series.multi()